maxhumber/maxhumber.com/_posts/2017-01-15-candlesticks.md

 ---
 layout: post
-title: "Repurposing the Candlestick Chart"
+title: "Candlesticks repurposed"
 date: 2017-01-15
-tags: [r]
+tags: r
 ---

 My cousin Eli is way cooler than me.
 Well, to be fair, I don't exactly set a high bar!
 Eli is a skydiving enthusiast with over 200 jumps to his name.
 And I read books and write nonsense like this...